 Living and growing up in Iowa, I was fortunate to be able to attend Byron Originals’ show, called “Striking Back,” several times before it was closed in Ida Grove, Iowa.
 There weren't any ARFs around like the nice selection that we have now.

 When I lived in California, I helped in the Scale Masters 2007 qualifier.
 The next year, in 2008, I entered the competition with a scratch-built Aeronca C-3.
 I continue to build kits and plans-built models today.

-Before I became the owner of Solo Props I was also a customer.
-I originally purchased a Solo Propeller from the first owner Carl Peter.
-I bought a 3 blade hub with SBD Dauntless profile blades.
+Before I became the owner of Solo Props, I was also a customer.
+I originally purchased a Solo Propeller from the first owner, Carl Peter.
+I bought a three-blade hub with SBD Dauntless profile blades.
 I have been building a Ziroli Dauntless powered by a G-62 that will run my Solo Prop 3 Blade.

-Thank you to all the active duty and veteran United States military!
+Thank you to all the active duty and veterans of the United States military!

 Solo Props - President